Hendrix-CS/csci150/homework/codingbat-conditional.md

 You will want to make an account on CodingBat.
 Please use your Hendrix email as your account email.
 Please also keep up with your own password -- there is no way for me to recover it for you!

- Be sure to share your progress with me, by going to "prefs" and entering your instructor's email address (`seme@hendrix.edu`) in the "Teacher Share" box.
+Be sure to share your progress with me, by going to "prefs" and entering your instructor's email address (`yorgey@hendrix.edu`) in the "Teacher Share" box.

-You should complete at least 7 of the following:
+You should complete **at least 7** of the following:

 - [Cigar Party](https://codingbat.com/prob/p195669)
 - [Date Fashion](https://codingbat.com/prob/p129125)